SachinPuranik/docs/index.md

 6. Reliable datastore using NoSQL.
 7. Considerable improvement in the Product Defination.
 8. Removal of collection-key dependancy in http header.
+9. Dedicated IP address , where you can point your domain.

 ## Known issues  <a name="known-issues"></a>
 1. Some issues in cookies and session.
 (Just use in incognito mode to avoid few)